Your cart is currently empty!

 You may think that the color appearance of an object represents its actual morphological characteristic; however, it is nothing more than the way the object is perceived by our visual capabilities.

 To put it better, color appearance is a calculated result of the observations done by three color channels of our visual system.
-Every channel processes the same luminance falling on the retina differently that leads the eye to see the colors differently.
+Every channel processes the same luminance falling on the retina differently which leads the eye to see the colors differently.

 What Does Color Rendering Index Mean?